MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 > [!IMPORTANT]
-> This topic is only applicable only Microsoft Dynamics 365 Finance version 10.0.13 and can be performed only on a Cloud-hosted environment.
-Complete the steps in this topic **BEFORE** you apply quality updates to the environment.
+> This article is only applicable only Microsoft Dynamics 365 Finance version 10.0.13 and can be performed only on a Cloud-hosted environment.
+Complete the steps in this article **BEFORE** you apply quality updates to the environment.

 1. In your LCS project, open the **Environment details** page.
 Notice that it includes the details needed to connect to the environment by using Remote Desktop Protocol (RDP).